ndbls/unholy_win32/README.md

   - **Bridges can also be created in remote processes as a bridge to a local function**, allowing for callback functions in remote processes which when called by that process, can call local functions without the remote process having the knowledge that it is interacting with a bridge.
 These can be referred to as *reverse bridges*.

-This is extremely useful for programs that would otherwise inject code into another process in order to modify its behavior or to hook functions to aid in reverse engineering (since unholy memory tools contains hooking functions).
+This is extremely useful for programs that would otherwise inject code into another process in order to modify its behavior or to hook functions to aid in reverse engineering (since unholy memory tools contain hooking functions).

 ## How do I use this?
 Just import the files into your C++ project.